Year R referrals and training for Early Years

 - Referrals for Year R: Traveller children

-Other Traveller-specific services available to schools include story-telling, persona doll sessions and support for parents.
-Please contact us to find out how we can work with you to develop best practice for Traveller children in your Year R classes.
+Other Traveller-specific services available to schools include GRT Literacy Ambassadors, Persona Doll sessions, cultural awareness training for staff and support for parents/carers.
+Please contact us to find out how we can work together to develop and embed best practice for Traveller children in your Year R classes.]